Interactive cinema

 Interactive cinema tries to give an audience an active role in the showing of movies.

 Another newer definition of interactive cinema is a video game which is a hybrid between participation and viewing, giving the player – or viewer, as it were – a strong amount of control in the characters' decisions.
 It is compared to interactive film.

 This form of media recently has become more relevant.
-Companies like Netflix have even began coming out with releases that have this different way of consumption.
+Companies like Netflix used to release media like this, until it was removed on December 1st, 2024 for people not using it.